Tramonto and Castellammare area landslides

 A permanent resolution to the Tramonto Slide area must be determined through communication with the owners of the property outside of Caltrans’ right of way.
 Long-term mitigation may require construction of infrastructure on private property, including multiple retaining walls.
 There is no estimate of when a mitigation plan will be established.
 Caltrans is communicating with the city of Los Angeles on the issue and both parties agree that a new study is required to determine the current status of the slide.
 A study will require securing and reviewing multiple core samples from the slide.

-For more information or questions, email Katy Macek, Caltrans District 7 public information officer, at Katy.Macek@dot.ca.gov.
+For other information, email Katy Macek, Caltrans District 7 public information officer, at Katy.Macek@dot.ca.gov.